 Only none-zero coefficients are $a_{2}$, $a_{4}$, $b_{2}$ and $b_{4}$.
-One can interpreted $\psi_{2}-b_{4}\psi_{1}\ln(cr^{2})$ as a source of an operator on the boundary.
-In the other hand from the Ref.
-[38] we know that it is glueball operator which is dual of the massless scalar field in to the bulk.
-The none-zero coefficients of the wave function (22) are given by,
+One can interpret $\psi_{2}-b_{4}\psi_{1}\ln(cr^{2})$ as a source of an operator on the boundary.
+On the other hand we know that glueball operator is dual of massless scalar field in to the bulk [36].
+The non-zero coefficients of the wave function given by Eq.
+(22) are given by,

-These coefficients reduce to that in the Ref.
-[38] at the $q=0$.
-We will use above solutions to construct retarded Green's function then one can extract quasi-normal modes.\\ One can see that at the $z\rightarrow z_{h}$ ($z_{h}^4=\frac{z_{0}^{4}}{4}(qz_{0}^{2}+\sqrt{4+q^{2}z_{0}^{4}})^{2}$) the effective potential vanishes.
-Therefore the Schr\"{o}dinger like equation has the other solutions as incoming and outgoing wave functions which denoted by $\psi_{+}$ and $\psi_{-}$.
-These solutions obtained by using this fact that the effective potential vanishes at the horizon and the Schr\"{o}dinger like equation takes form of the free particle equation with solution of $exp(\pm i\omega r_{\ast})$.
-The negative sign interpreted as the incoming plane wave in to the horizon and the positive sign interpreted as the outgoing plane wave from the horizon.
-Therefore one can write the following expansion as the near horizon solution of the Schr\"{o}dinger like equation,
+These coefficients recover previous results [34] at $q=0$.
+We use above solutions to construct retarded Green's function and then one can extract quasi-normal modes.\\ One can see that at $z\rightarrow z_{h}$ ($z_{h}^4=\frac{z_{0}^{4}}{4}(qz_{0}^{2}+\sqrt{4+q^{2}z_{0}^{4}})^{2}$), the effective potential vanishes.
+Therefore, Schr\"{o}dinger like equation has other solutions as incoming and outgoing wave functions are denoted by $\psi_{+}$ and $\psi_{-}$.
+These solutions are obtained by using the fact that effective potential vanishes at the horizon and the Schr\"{o}dinger like equation takes the form of free particle equation with solution of $exp(\pm i\omega r_{\ast})$.
+The negative sign is interpreted as incoming plane wave in to the horizon and the positive sign interpreted as the outgoing plane wave from the horizon.
+Therefore, one can write the following expansion as the near horizon solution of the Schr\"{o}dinger like equation,

-The $\psi_{\pm}$ form the basis of any other wave functions, also it may be expand $\psi_{\pm}$ in terms of $\psi_{1}$ and $\psi_{2}$.
-Therefore one can relate solutions in (22) to (24) and vise versa,
+$\psi_{\pm}$ form the basis of any other wave functions and may be expanded in terms of $\psi_{1}$ and $\psi_{2}$.
+Therefore, one can relate solutions given by Eq.
+(22) to (24) and vise versa,